 If you’re seeking a mortgage secured by vacant land, a private or hard money lender may be a good alternative to a bank.
 However, land loans are not a common offering, even among private lenders.
 A very small percentage of private lenders in the United States will consider land as collateral for a loan because it’s very risky.

-Private lenders always have to consider the worst-case scenario when evaluating a potential loan funding.
+Private mortgage lenders always have to consider the worst-case scenario when evaluating a potential loan funding.
 That worst-case scenario is having to foreclose and own the subject property.
-So a better question may be: “Why would a lender not want to own land?”
+No lender wants to end up owning a piece of land.
+Here are a few reasons:

 - Difficult to Sell

 Land is the least desirable type of real estate.
 Even if the asking price is 50% of the value, there are not many buyers out there for unimproved real estate.

 - Lack of Income

 Most land does not produce any income.
 If a lender is not able to quickly sell the property, they will have to hold it for a long term while having to pay property taxes and other expenses.